Rishabhvrm/go-crud/README.md

 # go-crud
-go
+learning GO

-To run this program, use below command:
+- To run this program, use below command:
 `go run main.go`

+- To make a binary file:
+`go build main.go`
+- Run it using:
+`got run main`